thorsten/phpMyFAQ/docs/update.md

 ## Upgrading from phpMyFAQ 3.1.x

 Updating an existing phpMyFAQ 3.1.x installation is fairly simple.
 First, log in as admin into the admin section and enable the maintenance mode.
-Second you have to delete all files **except**:
+Second, you have to delete all files **except**:

 - all files in the directory **config/**
 - the directory **attachments/**